andre11225/TicTacToe/README.md

 # TicTacToe
-Simple TicTacToe game made using Python and AppJar
+Simple TicTacToe game made using Python 3.xx and AppJar

+Note: Must have AppJar library added to Python 3.xx library folder to run the game.

 July 4th Update:
 Re-worked most of the code to incorporate GUI.
 AppJar was used due to its simplicity.